Homological stability and densities of generalized configuration spaces: Factorization homology

 \subsection{Factorization cohomology}

 We will now explain the process of taking factorization cohomology.
-Since the theory of sheaves on prestacks are biased toward the functor $(-)^!$ and $(-)_!$, in general, one can only talk about homology rather than cohomology.
+Since the theory of sheaves on prestacks is biased toward the functors $(-)^!$ and $(-)_!$, in general, one can only talk about homology rather than cohomology.
 However, suppose $X$ admits a compactification

 we can make sense of it in such a way that is compatible with all the functors we have defined so far.
 This is the goal of this subsection.

 Let

 be as above.